 Although Byers certainly suffered from the radium in RadiThor, consumption of these energy drinks never developed into a major public health crisis.
 This is primarily for two reasons.
 Firstly, unlike Radithor, most of the other “energy” drinks on the market were total frauds and had no radium (or any other type of radioactivity) in them at all.
 Secondly, RadiThor and other products that actually did contain radium were very expensive because radium was a relatively rare and precious element that was costly to mine and purify.
 So only the wealthy, like Byers, were able to drink it on a daily basis.
 Consequently, RadiThor ailments were confined largely to the few who could afford to pay for it.

 Ultimately, in the interest of protecting public health, the federal government closed down the Bailey Radium Laboratories (PDF) – the company that made RadiThor – and radium-containing energy drinks disappeared from the consumer market by 1932.

 Today, the energy drink market is occupied by drink formulations that rely on the stimulant caffeine to invigorate their customers and provide them with the enhanced “energy” that they seek.
-Caffeine -- the commonplace ingredient in coffee, tea, chocolate and cola -- may not be as exotic as radium, but it actually is a stimulant, so customers do feel energized, and it isn’t very dangerous to health
+Caffeine – the commonplace ingredient in coffee, tea, chocolate and cola – may not be as exotic as radium, but it actually is a stimulant, so customers do feel energized, and it isn’t very dangerous to health.

 Today’s customers seem content with these newer alternatives to radium-containing RadiThor.
 It’s not clear, however, whether the water newts are satisfied.

 Timothy J. Jorgensen is director of the Health Physics and Radiation Protection Graduate Program and associate professor of radiation medicine at Georgetown University.